nanomq/nanomq/docs/en_US/access-control/http.md

 If you need to use `http_auth`, you can modify it in the format of the following example, and then put the configuration of `http_auth` into the `auth {}` configuration.
 The relevant settings will take effect after NanoMQ is restarted.

-- For a complete list of configuration options, refer to [Configuration Description - v019](../config-description/v019.md)
+- For a complete list of configuration options, refer to [Configuration Description](../config-description/acl.md)
 - For users of NanoMQ versions 0.14 ~ 0.18, please refer to [Configuration Description - v0.14](../config-description/v014.md)

 ```bash